 If you believe that a driver is acting erratically and poses a danger to other vehicles on the road, it’s best to pass the car as soon as possible.
 If you believe that passing the car might lead to an accident, you should exit the road when you can, and then call the highway safety patrol or the police to report the dangerous driver.

-Contact a Law Firm Specializing in Car Accidents Today
+Contact a Law Firm

 No one anticipates sustaining injuries in a car accident.
 Still, with the number of cars on the road every day, it’s no surprise that accidents are relatively common.
 If you’ve suffered injuries in a car accident, it’s important to understand your rights.
 At Stewart J. Guss, Attorney at Law, our legal team is proud to advocate for accident victims and will dedicate our time to obtain the compensation you deserve.